Bester Bube: Play

 For the third, fourth and fifth tricks, the winner of the previous trick may lead any card.

-Scoring
+Winning

 Players win one chip for each trick taken.
 A player who fails to win any tricks is bête and has to pay a penalty equivalent to the contents of the pot.
 All bêtes are paid in at once, but if the pool becomes too large, it may be agreed that they can be paid in successive deals.
 Players may pass if there is a bête in the pool, but all must play if it only holds the basic ante.
-The earliest rules suggest the bête increases each time in from 5 chips to 10, 15, 20 and so on.